Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Wisconsin Stats and Trends

-- Thus far this season Wisconsin has one win against the spread.
+- So far this year Wisconsin has one win against the spread.

-- The Badgers have been favored by 1.5 points or more three times this season and covered the spread in one of them.
+- The Badgers have covered the spread once this season when favored by 1 point or more (in three chances).

-- Wisconsin's games this year have hit the over on one of three set point totals (33.3%).
+- Wisconsin's games this year have hit the over one time in three opportunities (33.3%).

-- When Wisconsin scores more than 11.8 points, it is 1-1 against the spread and 1-1 overall.
+- When Wisconsin puts up more than 11.8 points, it is 1-1 against the spread and 1-1 overall.

-- When Wisconsin amasses more than 304.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- Wisconsin is 1-2 against the spread and 1-2 overall when the team churns out more than 304.8 yards.

-- The Badgers have turned the ball over six more times (9 total) than the Wolverines have forced a turnover (3) this season.
+- The Badgers have turned the ball over nine times this season, six more turnovers than the Wolverines have forced (3).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.